rohit672/EasyBuy/README.md

 ## Application Preview

-Here is a sneek peek of the application .
+### Here is a sneek peek of the application .

+### *Login and Registration screen .
+Type of user should be mentioned at the time of registration.*

+### *Home screen shows all the available products and their details .
+User can filter them category wise.*

+### *Vendors can upload any product under its respective cateogry. *

+### *Users can see all the registered vendors and can also search some specific vendors on the basic of Location , Phone No. , Name etc.*

+### *General users and vendors have different profile screens .
+Users can update their details like Profile Photo , Phone No. Location.*